Code-Institute-Submissions/Musical-Dublin/README.md

-#Debugging
+# Debugging
 1. I could not get the Google map to render on the screen.
-I then commented out an asterisk in my CSS file that set the entire sites background-color to #fefcfb, and this worked to render the map on screen.
+After exhausting options including re-writing the code to make sure I had it correct, and checking against the documentation on the Google maps website, I finally decided to comment out an asterisk in the css file which changed the background-color of the entire site to #fefcfb, a variant of white.
+This worked and the map while using the same code, rendered on the site.

 ## Credits